stucco/document-service/README.md

 document-service
 ================

-## Usage
+Store text files and metadata with an HTTP API

 ## API

 The API is exposed on `host:port/document/` with the following routes:

 * *Get a document*: `GET host:port/document/<id>`.
-It returns the requested document in the response body if the document exists, or a JSON object if there is an error.
+It returns a JSON object that describes the success or failure.
 * *Post a document*: `POST host:port/document/` will assign an id, or `POST host:port/document/<id>` to specify the id.
 It returns a JSON object that describes the success or failure.
 * *Delete a document*: `DELETE host:port/document/<id>`.
 It returns a JSON object that describes the success or failure.